smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

     The gas limit of the example counter contract should be set to 200,000.

-1. **Click `Register upkeep`** and confirm the transaction in MetaMask This sends a request to the Chainlink Keeper Network which will need to be manually approved.
-This is a temporary step during the Beta, and requests are automatically approved on testnets, so you should be up and running in a matter of minutes.
+1. **Click `Register upkeep`** and confirm the transaction in MetaMask This sends a request to the Chainlink Keeper Network that will need to be manually approved.
+On testnets, requests are automatically approved.

     ![Upkeep Registration Success Message](/images/contract-devs/keeper/keeper-registration-submitted.png)